kean/articles/2020-01-16-swiftui-data-flow.markdown

 - A **view tree**, an ephemeral hierarchy of view structs that you create
 - A **render tree** managed by the system where nodes have an identity and persist as long as the view is part of the view hierarchy

 When there is a change in a *view tree*, SwiftUI recomputes the state of the render tree.
-Each new generation of the view tree is diff-ed against the current state of what render tree.
+Each new generation of the view tree is diff-ed against the current state of the render tree.
 SwiftUI applies the diff as efficiently as possible, adding and removing nodes from the render tree as needed.

 > Never make assumptions about the lifetime of view structs (structs conforming to [View](https://developer.apple.com/documentation/swiftui/view) protocol), and never make assumptions about when and how many times [body](https://developer.apple.com/documentation/swiftui/view/body-swift.property) gets called.
 {:.warning}